 Federal Water Pollution Control Act (1972) or the Clean Water Act (CWA)

 Growing public awareness and concern for controlling water pollution led to enactment of the Federal Water Pollution Control Act Amendments of 1972 (33 U.S.C.
 1251 et seq.).
 As amended in 1977 (P.L.
 95-217), this law became commonly known as the Clean Water Act (CWA).
 The CWA is the principle law governing pollution control and water quality of the Nation's waterways.
 The object of the CWA is to restore and maintain the chemical, physical and biological integrity of the Nation's waters (33 U.S.C.
-1251), and provides standards and enforcement, a number of regulatory programs with permits and licenses, grants and revolving funds, as well as general provisions and provisions for research and related programs.
+1251).

 Under Sections 301, 302, 304, and 306 of the CWA, the EPA issues technology-based effluent guidelines that establish discharge standards based on treatment technologies that are available and economically achievable.
 Each EPA Region issues permits that meet or exceed the guidelines and standards.
 It also funded the construction of sewage treatment plants under the construction grants program and recognized the need for planning to address the critical problems posed by nonpoint source pollution.